Kenya entry requirements for Nigeria passport holders

 Apply before travel

-You need an eVisa to enter Kenya.
-Apply at the official eTA portal — the process takes about 15 minutes and costs $30 USD.
-Most applications are approved within 2 business days, but apply at least a week before your flight to be safe.Apply for eVisaRequired
+Apply for a Kenya eVisa at the official eTA portal.
+The process takes about 15 minutes and costs $30 USD for single entry or $50 USD for multiple entry.
+Approval usually comes within 2-3 business days, but apply at least a week before your flight to be safe.Apply for eVisaRequired

 Valid passport

 Your Nigerian passport must be valid for at least 6 months beyond your intended departure date from Kenya.
-Airlines check this at check-in — if your passport expires sooner, you will be denied boarding.Required
+Immigration officers at JKIA check this strictly — if your passport expires sooner, you'll be denied boarding in Lagos.Required

 Return or onward ticket